clauBv23/hold-erc20-adhara/HolderERC20/README.md

 ### Utils
 - To check the tests run `hardhat test` on the console
 - To check the contract code coverage run on the console ` hardhat coverage`
 - The local network (a local ganache network) and the rinkeby network are configured on the project.
-To add a new one go to the `hardhat.config.js` file and the desire network configuration.
+To add a new one go to the `hardhat.config.js` file and the desired network configuration.

 ## Improvements

 A different Hold function could be added to allow the token owners to save tokens.
 It will be like a vault where each owner can hold his token to be used in the future and receive some profit depending on the held amount.
+Create a Minter Roll and give him permission to Mint, allowing him to mint tokens not only to the contract owner.